Why hackers love the healthcare sector

 It’s not all about human failure.
 Another vulnerable aspect of healthcare is medical equipment.
 The Internet of Things is growing with every MRI scanner and IV.
 It makes data easy to reach from every device, but leaves this kind of data also easy to expose by hackers.
 More often than not, medical equipment runs on outdated software and standard passwords.
 With intensive use of medical devices, it’s hard to find time to run software patches.
 Imagine the hospital network administrator updating the MRI-scanner leaving it out of business for a couple of hours.
 Precious time that could have been used otherwise.

 Then what can be done to prevent more personal data leaking into the deep web?
 Every organization, whether public or private, large or small, has to manage data and other information.
 If you want to manage information security risks, ISO 27001 can help, also in healthcare industry.
 By setting out the requirements for an information security management system, it helps you ensure your information is protected.
 Read more on ISO 27001 certification by Kiwa.

-For any organization in the Netherlands that works with healthcare information, including suppliers, NEN 7510 certification is important.
+NEN 7510 certification is important for any organization in the Netherlands that works with healthcare information, including suppliers.
 Read more on NEN 7510 certification by Kiwa.